-- Develop research-based data to establish composted spent coffee grounds as a viable soil amendment/substrate and peat substitute for mushrooms, spinach, pepper, basil, and nasturtium, creating more sustainable and cost-effective practices.
+- Develop research-based data to establish composted spent coffee grounds as a viable peat substitute by assessing the range in physiochemical properties of different proportions of composted SCG (CSCG) and peat-based media mixtures and leachate from the mixture creating more sustainable and cost-effective practices.

 - (Educator and Researcher)